 How can I improve my chances of borrowing more from mortgage lenders?

 If you want to improve your borrowing potential, there are a number of steps you can take.

 If you earn any supplemental income on top of your basic salary, you may be able to borrow more money.

 Not all mortgage lenders will consider supplementary income and there are some that will only consider certain types of additional income.

-To access those lenders that do consider supplementary income, speak to a whole of market mortgage broker such as ourselves.
-We have contact with a wide number of mortgage providers within the mortgage industry, including those specialist mortgage lenders that can’t be found on the high street.
+To access those lenders that do consider supplementary income, speak to a whole of mortgage market broker such as ourselves.
+We have contact with a wide number of mortgage providers within the mortgage industry, including those specialist lenders that can’t be found on the high street.